cakephp/docs/en/core-libraries/helpers/html.rst

         `src` and `type`.
     :param array $options: Array of HTML attributes, and special options.

     Options:

     - `type` Type of media element to generate, valid values are "audio" or "video".
 If type is not provided media type is guessed based on file's mime type.
     - `text` Text to include inside the video tag
     - `pathPrefix` Path prefix to use for relative URLs, defaults to 'files/'
     - `fullBase` If provided the src attribute will get a full address including domain name

-    .. versionadded:: 2.1

     Returns a formatted audio/video tag: